FortAwesome/Font-Awesome/README.md

 ## Upgrading

-From time-to-time we'll have special upgrading instructions from one version to the next.
+From time-to-time, we'll have special upgrading instructions from one version to the next.

 Check out the [UPGRADING.md](./UPGRADING.md) guide when you upgrade your dependencies.